 December 19, 2017

-City & Culture, Current Students.
-Future Students, Dunlap Institute for Astronomy & Astrophysics, Faculty of Applied Science & Engineering, Faculty of Arts & Science, Faculty of Medicine, Graduate Students, Indigenous, Pearson scholars, U of T Mississauga, U of T Scarborough, Undergraduate students, Global Lens, Our Community
+City & Culture, Global Lens, Our Community, Current Students.
+Future Students, Dunlap Institute for Astronomy & Astrophysics, Faculty of Applied Science & Engineering, Faculty of Arts & Science, Faculty of Medicine, Graduate Students, Indigenous, Pearson scholars, U of T Mississauga, U of T Scarborough, Undergraduate Students

 A team of scientists has identified a small marine predator that once patrolled the ocean floor and grabbed its prey with 50 spines deployed from its head.